List of characters in Dark: Regina Tiedemann

 Regina Tiedemann (portrayed by Deborah Kaufmann and Lydia Makrides) is the mother of Bartosz Tiedemann, wife of Aleksander Tiedemann and daughter of Claudia Tiedemann and Bernd Doppler.
-She is the owner of the Waldhotel Winden and suffers from cancer.
+She is the owner of the Waldhotel Winden, struggling both with a lack of customers and a recent breast cancer diagnosis.
 Following the apocalypse of 2020, Regina is briefly cared for by her mother Claudia before being asphyxiated and murdered by Tronte Nielsen who tells Regina that it is the only way to save her.

 Bartosz Tiedemann

 Bartosz Tiedemann (portrayed by Paul Lux) is the son of Regina and Aleksander Tiedemann.
-He is Jonas' best friend and also has a romantic relationship with Martha Nielsen.
+He is Jonas' best friend and Martha's boyfriend.
 In 2019, Bartosz is visited by a priest who goes by the name of Noah and following many events that had transpired just as Noah had predicted, Bartosz agrees to do as he says.
 After travelling back to 1888, Bartosz fathers two children, Agnes and Hanno, the latter of which would grow up to become Noah.

 Aleksander Tiedemann / Boris Niewald

 Aleksander Tiedemann (portrayed by Peter Benedict) is the father of Bartosz Tiedemann and husband of Regina Tiedemann.
-He is also the current director of the Winden Nuclear Power Plant.
+He is the current director of the Winden Nuclear Power Plant.
 It is later revealed that his real name is Boris Niewald, and that he had assumed the identity of Aleksander Köhler, a victim of a bank robbery that he was involved in; after marrying Regina he adopted her surname in a further attempt to disguise his real identity.
 Hannah Kahnwald is aware of Aleksander's true identity and uses this to blackmail him into doing as she demands.